George-Irinel-Necula/Decision-Maker-React/README.md

 # Decision Maker React

-Invarte roata ca sa vezi care raspuns este castigator
+Spin the wheel to see which answer is the winner

-Acceseaza aici:
+Acces Here:
 https://george-irinel-necula.github.io/Decision-Maker-React/

-## Adauga propriile tale variante
+## Add your own options

-Fie ca vrei sa alegi doar dintre Da/Nu sau vrei sa ai mai multe variante de alegere , poti face acest lucru cu acest App in React
+Whether you want to choose just between Yes/No or have multiple options to choose from, you can do this with this React App

-## Tech Stack
+## Technologies used:

-**Tehnologii folosite:** React, Vite , MUI - Pie Chart
+React, Vite, MUI - Pie Chart

 ## Screenshots